Rich4ever11/code_path_final/README.md

 [gif goes here]

-### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]

 ### Comment On, Rate and Open Forum Discuss Locations They Have Visited With Other Users

 Allow a user to make comments on a location, reply to comments on a location and give a rating 1/5 on a location.
 Also allow for a user to verify that they visited a location and upon verification an indication is added to the users comment or profile